-The album did well in the U.K., but was largely ignored in the U.S., where it failed to go platinum.
-Once again, Michael had put his heart and soul into a project only to see it come up short, and once again, he pointed the finger at his record label, in this case DreamWorks Records and it’s head, music titan David Geffen.
+The album did well in the U.K. and in parts of Europe, but was largely ignored in the U.S., where it failed to go platinum.
+Once again, Michael had put his heart and soul into a project only to see it come up short, and once again, he pointed the finger at his record label, in this case DreamWorks Records and its head, music titan David Geffen.
 Only this time, Michael’s star had diminished to the point where Geffen thought nothing of dropping him from the label, even though he still had one album on his contract.

 After he was outed following his bathroom scandal in L.A., his career was pretty much over, especially in the U.S. He spent much of the next two decades focusing on projects that interested him and recording only sporadically.
 He only made two albums after Older: Songs from the Last Century (1999), a covers album, and Patience (2004), which marked Michael’s return to Sony, of all places.